HomeBlogMarketingContent Marketing7 Great Pillar Page Examples

 5. Navigable – a table of contents with anchor links to relevant sections, and links back to the top, and a floating table of contents that follows the user down the page will enhance user experience and improve your bounce rate.

-6. Optimized – it’s no good putting all this work into creating great content if your page doesn’t rank.
+6. Optimized – It’s no good putting all this work into creating great content if your page doesn’t rank.
 Make sure your page is SEO optimized using the 9 steps in our on-page SEO checklist.

 7. Leave them wanting more – if your pillar page is too long, it’s probably because you’re covering the topic in too much detail.
 You need to provoke interest in your subtopics without laying everything out on the table.
 That way, your pages will be neater and more concise, which makes it easier to digest information, and your reader will be encouraged on their journey deeper into your website.